freealise/freealise/AudioNoise.md

 https://github.com/torvalds/AudioNoise/issues/71

 Would suggest to use a large foot-operated trackball mouse along with the pedal - this would let you control the sound in up to 3 dimensions, almost like a violin bow or voice.
-y: volume, x: pitch, z: am (or spectrum with convolver or waveshaper modified from distortion)
+y: volume, x: pitch, z: am (or spectrum with the waveshaper modified from distortion)

 (I'd make a formant filter, even with consonants - just to learn C.
  y: f2, x: f1, z: sibilance or sonority)